puzzle/dockerized-rails-development/README.md

 Volumes need to have correct permissions set so both you and the containers can access them.
 This bootstrapping is done via `bin/bootstrap` -> `docker-compose.bootstrap.yml`

+Having all state in volumes also means you can reliably recreate the situation on your device otherwhere by checking out the same commit on another device and copying your `volumes` directory there.

+### Why not docker volumes?

 Docker also has an [approach to volumes](https://docs.docker.com/storage/volumes/) - the implemented alternative seems to facilitate inspecting volume contents, measuring volume size and cleaning up.